derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 The String type denotes `"one or more characters wrapped in double quotes"` or `'single quotes'`.
 There are eight examples of String values being used in the `artboard.js` code above.

 Strings are useful for defining names, event types, and messages among other things.
-Concrete examples of this are the use of `create` and `delete`, `click`, and the `alert` strings respectively.
+Concrete examples of this are the use of `'create'` and `'delete'`, `'click'`, and the `alert` strings respectively.
 It is worth noting that double quoted and single quoted strings are valuable in different scenarios:

 - `"The artboard's size is too small."`
 - `'"The artboard is too small," she said.'`